 When flipping through your competitors’ Facebook ads, look for similar ads to uncover possible A/B tests and make notes of the best practices that can be put to good use.

-Tip: Before you head to check out all of those ads, you may want to check our list of the very best Facebook ad examples to get a better overview of many available opportunities.
+Tip: Before you pay for membership to a Facebook ads gallery, you may want to check our own list of the top Facebook ad examples for an overview of the opportunities available.

 4) Analyze Your Competitors’ Landing Pages